Hydration: why it’s so important as we age

 Sleep is the body’s natural repair session.
 When it comes to our eyes, as we sleep they are constantly lubricated which can ease dry eyes as well as flush out irritants that we have accumulated throughout the day.
 Ensuring you get enough sleep helps your body to repair the eyes naturally and prevent irritation.
 7–8 hours is recommended for adults to ensure they are getting their optimum support for their body and mind.

-As you age, it’s normal for your eyesight to deteriorate and you may need to wear glasses or contact lenses.
+As you age, it’s normal for your eyesight to deteriorate and to wear glasses or contact lenses.
 While this is common, following the suggestions above to help improve and protect your eyesight should help reduce the impact.
 Not only that, but they’ll also be better for your overall health.
 It’s a win-win really.

 We understand that the impacts of vision impairment as we age can make everyday activities more difficult.
 At Mobility Plus, we help with a range of walk-in bath for disabled and elderly and walk-in shower solutions that take away some of the difficulty at home associated with stepping over the side of the bath or into a shower that isn’t level with your bathroom floor.
 We can help optimise your bathroom when your eyesight is getting in the way.